g0v-it/data-agcom/sdaas/README.md

 ### Linked Open Data from UK services

-The great [UK reference linked data](http://reference.data.gov.uk/) are used to formally describe observation periods
+The [UK reference linked data resources](http://reference.data.gov.uk/) are used to formally describe observation periods

 ### LODMAP data visualization application configuration

-The [LODMAP Bubble Graph Ontology](https://github.com/linkeddatacenter/LODMAP-ontologies/tree/master/v1/bgo) is used to describe the graphical objects that represent the presence of politics in TV.
+The [LODMAP Bubble Graph Ontology](https://github.com/linkeddatacenter/LODMAP-ontologies/tree/master/v1/bgo) is used to describe the graphical objects that represent the presence of politicians in TV.

 Configuration data are contained in [data/agcom-strings.json file](data/agcom-strings.json) and  [data/g0v_app.ttl file](data/0v_app.ttl).
 Configuration information are intended to be used with any [LODMAP-2D compliant application](https://it.linkeddata.center/p/lodmap2d) such as [g0v.it web-budget](https://github.com/g0v-it/web-budget)